DanielKrawisz/Entropy/Physics.md

 $$a(t) = x''(t) = v'(t)$$

+Velocity is not the same thing as speed.
+Velocity is speed together with direction.
+There can be negative velocities.
+Speed is the absolute value of velocity.

 Galileo attempted to describe physics in terms of what would now be called differential equations.
 By contrast, geometers like Apollonius of Perga treated curves in terms of relationships between geometric objects.
 For example, a point on a parabola is always the same distance from some given point called the *focus* and a line called the *directrix*.
 Although conic sections are important in physics, they are not the whole story of any kind of motion.
 For any curve there are many parameterizations, whereas a physical motion represents one individual parameterization.
 Galileo observed not only that free-falling bodies trace out parabolas, but that their motion parallel to the surface of the Earth is uniform.
 This observation adds a nuance that prefigures the later notion of a force vector which might have been missed by a classical geometer.

 Since Galileo, the most fundamental known laws of physics have had the form